skzv/CppND-Capstone-Snake-Game/README.md

   * Linux: gcc / g++ is installed by default on most Linux distros
   * Mac: same deal as make - [install Xcode command line tools](https://developer.apple.com/xcode/features/)
   * Windows: recommend using [MinGW](http://www.mingw.org/)
+* Run on a device with audio to hear the music

 ## Basic Build Instructions